eschweitzer78/omnistudio-recipes/README.md

 ## Disclaimer

-Some of these recipes leverage little document or non-documented code which may change between releases.
+Some of these recipes leverage undocumented or very little documented code which may change between releases.
 This repository is neither an official guide nor an endorsement and you should thoroughly check that the recipes carry on working on new releases by using preview instances.